-In this article, we shall look at the applied anatomy of the nerve – its anatomical course, motor functions and cutaneous innervation.
-We shall also consider the clinical correlations of damage to the musculocutaneous nerve.
+In this article, we shall look at the anatomy of the musculocutaneous nerve – its anatomical course, motor and sensory functions, and its clinical correlations.

-Nerve roots: C5-C7.
+- Nerve roots – C5-C7.

 These muscles flex the upper arm at the shoulder and the elbow.
-In addition, the biceps brachii also performs supination of the forearm.
+In addition, the biceps brachii also supinates the forearm.

 The musculocutaneous nerve gives rise to the lateral cutaneous nerve of forearm.

-Clinical Relevance: Lesions of the Musculocutaneous Nerve
+Clinical Relevance: Injury to the Musculocutaneous Nerve

-Sensory functions: Loss of sensation over the lateral side of the forearm.
+- Sensory functions – loss of sensation over the lateral side of the forearm.

 - Advert Free

 - Performance tracking